 The functionality of the HV control and of the test pulse have also been verified in the RO board prototype.
-The board design will be frozen after the tests with the concentrator prototype.
+The first prototype of HV module produced by CAEN, has been successfully tested on the board, measuring a ripple as low as 5 mVptp, The board design will be frozen during Spring 2019, after the tests with the concentrator prototype.